 Faculty Development—Resources to assist with virtual teaching

-- CFPC Faculty Development Resource Repository for Virtual Care: https://communities.cfpc.ca/committees~5/repository
+- CFPC Faculty Development Resource Repository for Virtual Teaching and Supervision: https://communities.cfpc.ca/committees~5/repository

 - CFPC Pearls for writing a Virtual Care Field Note: https://portal.cfpc.ca/ResourcesDocs/uploadedFiles/Education/For_Teacher/Emerging-Writing-ENG-v4.pdf